British Rock and Roll band performing vocal & instrumental music from the late 50's and early 60's

 Another important change to their trips to Europe was the requirement to include more British style beat music which included the earlier songs from great British bands such as The Beatles and The Hollies.
 It was for the band, a clear divide between the stage set lists for UK & for Europe.
 To even consider trying to perform tracks from either The Beatles or The Hollies in the UK, on the rock n roll scene, would have been met with great disapproval from the diehard rocknrollers !!
 Good job the internet & social media did not exist!!

 It was during the bands trips to Belgium that discussions took place with regards to The Fantoms taking part in the live show ‘Grease’ for a local theatre company , but for reasons long forgotten , the opportunity never came to fruition.

-**Please note there is a reward for anyone that can supply the band with a copy of the radio jingle !!
+**Please note there is a prize for anyone that can supply the band with a copy of the radio jingle !!

 The Fantoms , whilst under the management of Jeff Kilroy also performed at many of the famous venues such as The Rockgarden, Dingwalls, The Royalty, Caisters and also at the Marquee Club were they were backing one of the hottest new bands of the time, The Shaking Pyramids.